-If you have just taken the LSAT and didn’t quite as well as you expected, fear not!
-All schools consider the results of a retake of the LSAT and MOST schools only really consider the best score you have received on the LSAT.
+If you have just taken the LSAT and didn’t do quite as well as you expected, fear not!
+All schools consider the results of a retake of the LSAT and MOST schools only really count the best score you have received on the LSAT.

-Now law schools have a heavy incentive to disregard your lower score entirely.
-Again this is largely because of US News and World Report rankings (if you don’t know already, these rankings are king, largely because students rely heavily on these rankings in deciding which school to attend).
-These rankings are based in significant part on how high students’ LSAT scores were.
-Since they are now allowed to report only the highest score for rankings purposes, they prefer students with highest reportable score, regardless of whether it came from a retake or not.
+Now law schools have a significant incentive to disregard your lower score entirely.
+Again this is chiefly because of the US News and World Report rankings (if you don’t know already, these rankings are king, mostly because students rely heavily on these rankings in deciding which school to attend).
+These rankings are determined, in significant part, on how high students’ LSAT scores were.
+Since they are now allowed to report only the highest score for rankings purposes, they prefer students with the highest reportable score, regardless of whether it came from a retake or not.

-So let’s say a school is considering Applicant #1 who has a one time score of 173 against Applicant #2 who got a 168 on their first try then and 174 on the retake.
-Applicant #2 should be in a marginally better position because now schools only need report the highest LSAT received, in this case a 174.
-If the law school in question is shooting for a 75th percentile of 174, the 174 student might be in a significantly better position.
+Let’s say a school is considering Applicant #1 who has a one time score of 173 against Applicant #2 who got a 168 on their first try then and 174 on the retake.
+Applicant #2 should be in a marginally better position because now schools only need to report the highest LSAT received, in this case, a 174.
+If the law school in question is shooting for a 75th percentile score of 174, the student with a 174 might be in a much better position.

-Now, a lot of schools, particularly in the T14, maintain that they don’t merely take the highest score.
+Some schools, particularly those in the T14, maintain that they don’t merely take the highest score.
 The following is a list of current information on how the Top 14 law schools look at multiple LSAT scores, which will give us an idea of current policies regarding retaking the exam:

 “The LSAT need be taken only once.
 If you take the test more than once, all scores will be received but we will use the highest score in our evaluation.”
 (Source)